Zack Knight

-Zack Knight (born 22 November 1991) is a British-Pakistani singer, songwriter and music producer.
+Zack Knight is a British-Pakistani singer, songwriter and music producer.
 Formerly known by the stage name Zeekay until 2011, he has released several popular songs, including "Bom Diggy", "Ya Baba", "Galtiyan", "Nakhre", " Rula Diya", and "Enemy".

 Life and career

-Knight was born in Grimsby, Lincolnshire, England, to a Pakistani Punjabi mother and a African father of Indian Bengali descent.
+Knight was born in Grimsby, Lincolnshire, England, to a Pakistani Punjabi mother and a Pakistani father.
 He moved to Haywards Heath, West Sussex, in 1999, studying at Oathall Community College.
 He describes his music as having an R&B infused style with a crossover sound which is influenced by Bollywood and Middle-Eastern music.
 He cites Michael Jackson, Boyz II Men, and Usher as his main inspirations.
 Knight produces, composes, and engineers his own music.
 He is multilingual, writing lyrics in English, Urdu, Punjabi, and Hindi and incorporating elements of Arabic and Bengali.

 2007–10: The Zeekay years

 Using the stage name Zeekay or Zee Kay, Knight began his career primarily as a songwriter for such artists as Tinie Tempah, Ginuwine, Stylo G, IYAZ, and various X Factor contestants.
 In 2007, he wrote the single "Baby (Dil Deewana)" for the US R&B artist Ginuwine.
 Shortly afterwards, he started producing R&B and hip-hop singles.
 His debut single, "My Moment" (produced by Pcru, Flipnotez), released in 2008, reached #3 in the Myspace R&B charts.
 This success led to a production deal with "Mr Skills", creator of Big Brova's, with whom he had been working on his debut album.
 From here, Knight produced several other singles across the span of 2 years, including "In Denial" (which he performed at various Live shows), "Love U Right" ft Tinie Tempah, "Save It", and "Inspiration".

 Knight performed in concerts with Taio Cruz, Mario, and Jessie J in live concerts and shows.
 During this time, he was studying to obtain a degree in economics.
 Knight postponed his studies to concentrate on his musical aspirations, though he did eventually graduate.
 After 2010, he updated his stage name from Zeekay to his real name, Zack Knight, which he still uses today.